Is there a trial session available?

 Can I stay with my child when s/he starts?

 During your child’s first 2 visits we allow parents/carers to stay in the hall for the child's reassurance.
-On the third session we would ask that you spectate from the window or library area, as it may distract the child during their class.
+On the third session we would ask that you wait outside, as it may distract the child during their class.
 If there is a reason why you need to come in please do discuss it with us.

 What should my child wear for their class?